 What is the main difference between waterfall and Agile?

-One of the major differences between the Agile and Waterfall methods is that the Agile approach encourages team members to work simultaneously with the various phases of the project while the Waterfall approach requires the team members to complete the development of one phase before moving to the next.
+One of the major differences between the Agile and Waterfall methods is that the Agile approach encourages team members to work simultaneously on various phases of the project while the Waterfall approach requires the team members to complete one phase before moving to the next.

 Is Jira for Agile or waterfall?